 Phu Cuong waterfall is surrounded by lush vegetation with water sliding over the red rocks and dropping down 38 meters.
 The sight is truly breathtaking, and what’s even more impressive is that this waterfall is completely off the tourist radar; it remains natural, without the restaurants and shops that so many other places of interest in Vietnam have.

 The best way to visit this beautiful waterfall is that you stay in the small town of the old Ho Chi Minh Trail, Chu Se, and hire a moto-taxi to take you there.
-Our Easy Rider Tour from Dalat to Hoi An or vice versa stays overnight in this area to explore and enjoy this magnificent waterfall.
+Our Easy Rider Tour from Dalat to Hoi An (or Hoi An to Dalat) stays overnight in this area to explore and enjoy this magnificent waterfall.

 7. K50 Waterfall, Gia Lai